Emma-blnch/Emma-blnch/README.md

 ## 🚀 **About Me**
-After working for 4 years in the audiovisual industry, I made the switch to **web development**.
+After working for 4 years in the audiovisual industry, I made the switch to **software development**.
-Currently studying at **42 Paris**, I'm focusing on **frontend development, UX/UI best practices, and clean, efficient code**.
+Currently studying at **42 Paris**, I'm focusing on **fullstack development, UX/UI best practices, and clean, efficient code**.

 My goal?
-Create *intuitive, elegant, and high-performance websites*.
+Create *intuitive, elegant, and high-performance products*.
-I'm also interested in **AI-driven interfaces, video games, and interactive design**.
+I'm also interested in **mobile development, video games, and interactive design**.

 ## 💡 **What I work with**